Monitoring platform events

 Description

-Database - target place for storing events
+Database - target location for storing events

 MONITORING_LOG_PROCESSOR_DATABASE_DIALECT